-50 years after President Lyndon B. Johnson declared a War on Poverty, the US continues to struggle with the fight against poverty.
-However, recent legislative decisions would not learn towards alleviating poverty for the 15% + of Americans living below the poverty line today.
+50 years after President Lyndon B. Johnson declared a War on Poverty, the US continues to struggle in the fight against poverty.
+However, recent legislative decisions would not lean towards alleviating poverty for the 15% + of Americans living below the poverty line today.
 With food stamp surplus monies cut in November, and Unemployment Benefits ending for 1.3 million Americans next month, times are hard and it doesn’t seem as if there will be relief anytime soon.

 “Without the panoply of government benefits — like food stamps, subsidized school lunches and the earned-income tax credit, which provides extra money to household heads earning low wages — the nation’s poverty rate last year would have reached almost 31 percent, up from 25 percent in 1967, according to the research at Columbia.”